lowcoder-org/lowcoder/docs/queries/query-basics.md

 In most cases, queries reading data, like **select** operations, can be set to the former mode, and those writing data, like **create**/**delete**/**update** operations, run the latter way.

-When Openblocks detects your query statement switches from reading to writing data, the trigger mode switches to **Manually invoked** automatically, but not the other way around.
+When Lowcoder detects your query statement switches from reading to writing data, the trigger mode switches to **Manually invoked** automatically, but not the other way around.
 {% endhint %}

 ## Notification tab and Advanced tab